-The test: The effect of Firefox addons on bandwidth consumption
+The effect of Firefox addons on bandwidth consumption

 Date: November 27, 2011 (Updated with additional figures December 4, 2011)

 Dataset: the Alexa top hosts list, with country code specific dupes (ie google.in following google.com) removed.
 The top 150 sites were then opened in order and I scrolled to the bottom of each page with the mouse cursor in the middle, engaging mouseover code as in normal browsing.

 Methodology: All browser setups were self-contained.
 I created a .mozilla-vanilla, .mozilla-noscript, and so on, independently, and began each test with e.g. rm -rf .mozilla; cp -Rp .mozilla-noscript .mozilla before starting Firefox.
 Only one copy of FF was ever run at a time.
 The DNS cache listening on 127.0.0.1 was also cleared before each test, and the packet filter statistics were "refreshed" with a simple pfctl -f /etc/pf.conf.
 All traffic-generating software (dhclient, ntpd, etc.) was killed before beginning the experiment.
 Packet and bandwidth statistics were pulled from pfctl -vs rules.

 Adblock Plus: 1.3.10 with the default Easylist, updated November 27, 2011